razerofficial/UE4ChromaSDK/README.md

 ### CreateEffectCustom1D

-**FChromaSDKEffectResult UChromaSDKPluginBPLibrary::ChromaSDKCreateEffectCustom1D(const EChromaSDKDevice1DEnum&amp; device, const FChromaSDKColors&amp; colors)**
+**FChromaSDKEffectResult UChromaSDKPluginBPLibrary::ChromaSDKCreateEffectCustom1D(const EChromaSDKDevice1DEnum&amp; device, const TArray&lt;FLinearColor&gt;&amp; colors)**

 `CreateEffectCustom1D` returns the FChromaSDKEffectResult after creating a `CHROMA_CUSTOM` effect given the device and one-dimensional color array.
 This effect sets the lighting effect with an array of colors for a device.